 Here you’ll find a house, barn, applehouse, springhouse, and smokehouse — there’s also usually some pigs in their pen during the warmer months.

 While you’re here, take time to hike along the Ocanaluftee River Trail.
 The 1.5-mile trail will take you right into Cherokee.
+Most trails within GSMNP do not allow pets, but this trail does.
+Our dogs love walking along this trail each time we come this way.

 Tip: You can sometimes see elk roaming around the Mountain Farm Museum property.
 If they’re around, make sure you keep your distance and only observe them from afar.